Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your child has asthma.
-That means he or she is prone to asthma attacks.
-It is important to tell your child’s school about your child’s condition.
-That way, teachers and others at school can help your child if he or she has an asthma attack while at school.
+It is important to tell your child’s teachers and other school staff about his or her asthma.
+That way, they can help your child if symptoms get worse or if he or she has an asthma attack while at school.

-When the school year starts, call the school to plan a meeting with the people listed above.
+Call the school to plan a meeting with teachers and other staff.
 At the meeting, talk about the following:

 Your child’s asthma attacks.
-Tell the group how your child deals with an asthma attack when it happens.
+Tell the group how your child deals with worsening symptoms and asthma attacks when they happen.

 Important phone numbers.
 Tell them who they should call if your child has any problems breathing.
-Tell them the phone number for your child’s doctor.
+Give them the name and phone number for your child’s healthcare provider.

-All your child’s teachers should know that your child has asthma.
+All of your child’s teachers should know that your child has asthma.